icyTan/portfolio2019/src/pages/bfbc.md

 We started our process by processing our data from surveys, interviews and contextual inquires into **key insights**.

 ![The key insights we pulled away from our research.](../images/bfbc/1__gaTfuPL__4HiF6WvH3krGfA.png)

-<figcaption>The key insights we pulled away from our research.</figcaption>

 During this time we made user journey maps and affinity diagrams of our data to help make sense it all.
 We took away these expanded data points: